vaishnav-mk/hamiltonian-grapher/README.md

 Eigenstates, corresponding eigenvalues, and their probability.
 Also, extract the variational parameters associated with every step of the iteration.
 ```

+# `Solution`
+Here's an explanation of the key components of the code:

+**Importing Libraries:** The code starts by importing necessary libraries and modules, including FastAPI for creating the API, Pydantic for defining data models, Qiskit for quantum computing, and other relevant dependencies.

+**Data Models:**
+- `PauliTerm` and `HamiltonianInput` are Pydantic models used for validating the input data. `PauliTerm` represents a single term in the Hamiltonian, including its coefficient and operator. `HamiltonianInput` is a list of `PauliTerm` instances, representing the entire Hamiltonian.

+**CalculationStatus Model:**
+- Another Pydantic model, `CalculationStatus`, is defined to represent the status of the calculation for each iteration.
+It includes fields for the iteration number and the status.

+**FastAPI Setup:**
+- An instance of FastAPI is created as `app`.

+**API Endpoint:**
+- The `/eigen` endpoint is defined to receive a POST request.
+It expects a JSON payload with `HamiltonianInput` data and an optional `iterations` parameter (default is 5).

+**Processing Hamiltonian:**
+- The code processes the Hamiltonian input by converting it into a Qiskit `PauliOp`.
+It iterates through the terms in the Hamiltonian, parses the operator strings, and builds the corresponding Pauli operators (I, X, Y, Z) for each term.
+These Pauli operators are then combined to create the `hamiltonian_op`.

+**Ansatz Setup:**
+- The code sets up an ansatz circuit using `TwoLocal`.
+It uses the "ry" (Ry) rotation gate and "cz" (Controlled-Z) entanglement, with a specified number of repetitions.

+**Backend and Optimizer:**
+- It defines the quantum backend as the Aer simulator and selects the SPSA optimizer with a maximum of 50 iterations.

+**VQE Initialization:**
+- The Variational Quantum Eigensolver (VQE) is initialized with the ansatz, optimizer, and quantum instance.

+**Iteration and Calculation:**
+- The code then enters a loop for the specified number of iterations.
+Inside each iteration, it computes the minimum eigenvalue of the Hamiltonian using VQE.
+It retrieves the eigenstate, eigenvalue, and optimal variational parameters associated with the result.

 # `Installation`